Is Your School Prepared in the Event of an Emergency?

 We recently hosted a webinar introducing the AlerT system and have made these resources available for free.

 You can use these resources to reinvent lockdown and ensure your school complies with best practices.

 Time to Implement: Two to four hours per school

 2. Update Emergency Plans

-By using SafePlans ERIP system, schools can easily craft, update, and implement all-hazards emergency plans that provide standard response terminology and are easily customized for each school – think Turbo-Tax meets school emergency planning.
+By using SafePlans ERIP system, schools can easily craft, update, and implement all-hazards emergency plans that provide standard response terminology; easily customized for each school – think Turbo-Tax meets school emergency planning.